utkarsh1148/Golf-Trail/README.md

 6) Press Q to Continue.

-7)This would give your final predictible position of the shot
+7) This would give your final predictible position of the shot.

 ## Factors Considered